 Resources and Reports

-Click on any of the below topics to explore detailed reports on the BPD’s resources, and our plan for moving towards compliance.
+Click on any of the below topics to explore detailed information on the Department’s initiatives and reform progress.

 BPD Community Policing Annual Reports